Jamesrolandv/myportfolio/wp-content/plugins/mystickymenu/readme.txt

 Apart from setting a global date and time-based countdown, you can also start an individual countdown for every unique visitor from when they arrive on your website.

-= 🔒 My Sticky Bar IS GDPR COMPLAINT  =
+= 🔒 My Sticky Bar is GDPR compliant =
 We don’t store any local data about your visitors.
 Any time your menu or notification bar appears on your site, the plugin will not store any local data about it.
 <strong>Pro tip:</strong> You can use the plugin's notification bar to let your website's visitors know about your cookie policy :)

-= 📧 Grow your email list using the notification bar contact form = Collect valuable visitor information from your website, by giving them access to a contact from any time anywhere.
+= 📧 Grow your email list using the notification bar contact form = Collect valuable visitor information from your website, by giving them access to a contact form at any time, anywhere.
 The notification bar contact form helps you get leads into your local database.
-Use these leads to create highly effective marketing campaigns and to contact your website visitors.
+Create effective marketing campaigns and to contact your website visitors.
 Using the contact form in combination with features like a countdown, coupons, etc gives you a powerful way to convince users to share their lead information with you.

 When a visitor fills in their details (email, phone, name etc) on the welcome bar, if you’re using the Pro version you can get the lead sent to your email.